 Document conversion is a complex process.
 Many factors contribute to the complexity and therefore, should be taken into account during the transformation process.
 However, when utilizing Aspose.Words Cloud, it gets quite handy because of its impeccable ability to convert Word documents from one format to another with precise professional quality.

 - First of all, we need to define Client ID and Client Secret details in string objects

 - Secondly, create an instance of ApiClient while providing Client ID and Client Secret as arguments

-- Thirdly, create WordsApi object by passing ApiClient object as an argument
+- Thirdly, create a WordsApi object by passing the ApiClient object as an argument

-- Now create an object of ConvertDocumentRequest class which takes input DOC file as byte array, resultant output format and destination to store the file
+- Now create an object of ConvertDocumentRequest class which takes input DOC file as a byte array, resultant output format, and destination to store the file

 - Finally, call the convertDocument(..) method of WordsApi to perform the document conversion

 DOC to PDF using cURL Command